 What's the difference between a HELOC and a home equity loan?

-A HELOC offers a variable rate and a draw period with an annual fee, while a home equity loan provides a lump sum with fixed interest rates.
-Choose based on your financial needs.
+A HELOC offers a flexible draw period and may have an annual fee, while a home equity loan provides a lump sum with fixed interest rates.

 About Zachary Romeo, CBCA